robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 This chart in most cases is enough.
 As we saw before in examples it shows length of the 2d vectors computed at each bin (or as you wish absolute value of the complex number) but we need to remember that this is 'flattened' version of full DFT output.
-Each bin also have a phase information.
+Each bin also have a phase information that came from sum of all related vectors.
 In this case Constellation Diagram is something that we need.

 >Constellation diagram shows two things at once - power in decibels and phase but only for **selected frequency bin**.
 >If point is far away from chart origin it means that signal is strong, if near origin it means that signal is weak.